alphagov/govuk-import-export-prototype/guide/doing-business-financial-sanctions/overview.markdown

 This means you must not deal with them in a way that gives them a significant financial benefit.
 For example:

-* make funds or resources available to them directly (eg by buying something from them, employing them, giving them a gift or loan or repaying a loan from them)
+* make funds or resources available to them directly (for example by buying something from them, employing them, giving them a gift or loan or repaying a loan to them)
-* make funds or resources available to them indirectly (eg by making a payment to an organisation that’s controlled by them)
+* make funds or resources available to them indirectly (for example by paying off a loan on their behalf)
-* give them access to assets you’re holding on their behalf (eg letting them withdraw money from a bank account)
+* give them access to assets you’re holding on their behalf (for example letting them withdraw money from a bank account)
 * buy, sell or deal with assets that belong to them, or are held or controlled by them
 * provide them with [financial services](/guide/doing-business-financial-sanctions/providing-financial-services.html)